MadsFrost/sb-react-typescript-starter/README.md

-# Project Name: sb-react-typescript-starter
+sb-react-typescript-starter

-This repository provides a starter template for building React applications with TypeScript and Storyblok integration.
+This repository provides a starter template for building React+Vite applications with TypeScript and Storyblok integration.
 This README will guide you through the setup process, configuration, and usage of this project.

 ## Table of Contents
 - [Getting Started](#getting-started)